PlayFab/XPlatCppSdk/README.md

 This source code of SDK itself is generated from our [SdkGenerator](https://github.com/PlayFab/SdkGenerator).

 ---
+## Before Building the SDK from downloading from GitHub as a .zip
+Please run set-gitmodules.bat before attempting to build the SDK.
+We rely on a particular commit of jsoncpp that this file will direct you to.

+---
 ## Building SDK
 Locate build projects for a required platform in directory tree:
 ```